The Hungaroring, situated in the small village of Mogyoród, Hungary, has proudly hosted Formula 1's Hungarian Grand Prix since 1986.

 Usually a track becomes faster over the race weekend as it's 'rubbered in'.
 But this doesn't always happen at the Hungaroring because of how dry and dusty the region is during that time of the year.

 In fact, it took until 2006 for us to see the first wet Hungarian Grand Prix.

 The current track has 14 corners.
 Turn 4 is named after Nigel Mansell due to him famously losing a wheel there during the 1987 event, while Turn 11 is named after Jean Alesi due to the big crash he had at that curve during qualifying for the 1995 Hungarian Grand Prix.

 It was always the wish for Hungary to have a street circuit-style race of their own, so it's no surprise that the Hungaroring has been compared to Monaco for its tight and technical nature.
 Though it is certainly a lap taken at higher average speed than Monaco, it is still one of F1's slower tracks.

 And it's a place that divides opinion.
 Drivers like Ayrton Senna, Michael Schumacher, Lewis Hamilton, Max Verstappen and Fernando Alonso are said to be among those who love the circuit, while others find it too slow, demanding, and very hot.

 Turn 1 - The best overtaking spot on the track.
-Brake hard into this right-hander which opens up on exit.
+Brake hard into this right-hander which opens up on exit into a DRS zone.

 Turn 2 - The first of the curves.
 Tyre performance is key and drivers with more grip can drive around the outside of their rivals if they get it right.